If you are my Mother or Mother in Law, or are related to me in any way, shape or form, you can stop reading now. 😉 Just skip this post all together…

 Phew, now that they are gone, we can get down to business.
 Squeaky boobs.
 You read that right.
 My boobs are making noises only an 11 yr old boy can do in his armpit at dinnertime.
 Slosh, Squeak, Swish… go the Boobies, Creek, Crack, Slooosh, go the bells… (sung to the tune of Judy Garlands Trolley song from Meet me in St. Louis).

 I spent a week in Florida.
-A glorious week of sun, sand, and singing Mice named Mickey and Minnie.
+A glorious week of sun, sand, and mice named Mickey and Minnie.
 I rode roller coasters, ate wonderful food and thought I broke my boob.

 I’m about a year post surgery of having my boobs lifted back up off my stomach and put where God intended them to be after breastfeeding 3 children over the course of 10 years.
-(You can read about that fun and how I told my children here) As far as I know, boobs aren’t supposed to squeak.
+As far as I know, boobs aren’t supposed to squeak.

 We flew home on Tuesday.
 Everything was fine and dandy.
 Until yesterday morning.
 I did my normal post op squeezing they have you do every day, twice a day for a year, then once a day after that.
 Only yesterday, things were sloshing around and making alien noises.
 My first thought was “Holy Hell, Mickey Mouse broke my Boob!”
 I immediately call my Doc’s office, and continued to baffle them the more I described my symptoms.